 Spectacular coral and sea life can be found off of all of the main islands in the country, however, accessible beach snorkeling sites and the availability of organized snorkeling boat tours does vary greatly by island.

 As the busiest and most developed island in the country, Providenciales has by far the most options.
-Along with having the two centrally located beach reefs of The Bight Reef and Smith's Reef, there’s a wide selection of remote sites and snorkeling tours available.
+Along with having the two centrally located beach reefs of The Bight Reef (Coral Gardens) and Smith's Reef, there’s a wide selection of remote sites and snorkeling tours available.

 Grand Turk has great reefs, but these unfortunately aren’t easily accessible from the shore.
 If you want to explore anything more than a simple rock patch, a snorkeling boat cruise is the best choice.